friedice5467/RNCliFirebaseTemplate/template/README.md

 npx react-native run-ios
 ```

-## Additional Configuration

-Refer to the specific documentation of libraries included in this template for additional configuration steps and usage instructions.

-## Support

-For support, email [support@example.com](mailto:support@example.com) or visit our [support website](#).

-## Contributing

-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License